Mathématique: Chapter 63

 “Apologies.”
 Rush looked at McKay expectantly.

-“So, believe it or not, all of that stuff we just talked about—it wasn’t what I was referring to when I said I was going to tell you what was going on.”
+“So, believe it or not, all of that stuff we just talked about—it wasn’t what I was referring to when I said I’d tell you what was going on.”

 “Really?”
 Rush asked.

 “Yeah, I know, right?
-Sure seems like it should have been enough,” McKay whispered.
-“But no. All of that just kind of came out.
-What I wanted to tell you is—even though you won’t understand what this should mean—Vala Mal Doran was badly hurt tonight, trying to get you out.”
+Sure seems like it should’ve been enough,” McKay whispered.
+“But no. What I wanted to tell you is—even though you won’t understand what this should mean—Vala Mal Doran was badly hurt tonight, trying to get you out.”

 “Ah,” Rush said.